-10 Anti-Drone Weapons Used by the U.S. Military
+10 Anti-Drone Weapons Used by the U.S. Military (2026 Update)

-Why Anti-Drone Weapons Are Important
+Why Are Anti-Drone Weapons Are Important?

-The Federal Aviation Administration (FAA) supports promoting and expanding advanced drone mapping and technology with mapping, tracking and detection-finding capabilities.
-From 2016 to 2019, airline pilots saw more than 100 drones in a month, where some were spotted near airports and passenger planes, which is a significant safety concern.
+But this brings challenges to existing aviation infrastructure.
+From 2016 to 2019, airline pilots saw more than 100 drones in a month, as detailed in a 2020 Congressional Research Service report.
+Some were spotted near airports and passenger planes, which is a significant safety concern.

 What Is Counter-Drone Technology?